Elina Kechicheva

 She created portrait photographs of personalities such as The Weeknd, Michael Cimino, Amy Winehouse, Pharrell Williams Marisa Berenson, Cat Power, Kate Bosworth, Eva Green, Evan Rachel Wood and Diane Kruger amongst others.

 Elina Kechicheva's artistic work has been exhibited in Paris, Berlin, New York and Sofia.
-In 2014 she wrote and directed short movie with the participation of Zoé le Ber, Solene Hebert and Priscilla de la Forcade named "3 Soeurs" which debuted in Nowness and was later selected for Berlin Fashion Film Festival.
+In 2014 she wrote and directed short movie with the participation of Zoé le Ber, Solene Hebert and Priscilla de la Forcade named "3 Soeurs" which debuted in Nowness and was later selected for The Berlin Fashion Film Festival.

 On 24 June 2021, the National Gallery of Bulgaria presented Kechicheva’s latest single artist exposition “Lethe” to positive critics reviews.